Prasannar07/RF-Tutorials/Readme.md

 3. You can also download the data from my repository.
 4. Then run the Hitter_Data_RF file from my repository.
 # Expected results
+For Random Forest Regression Model.
 1. The MSE of the hitter data is 296.37.

 2. Feature Importance plot.

 3. Permutation feature importance plots.

+For Random Forest Classification Model.
+1. The best params are {'criterion': 'gini', 'max_depth': 7, 'max_features': 'auto', 'n_estimators': 200}.
+2. Accuracy on trainin set is 100%.
+3. Accuracy on test set is 89.87%.
+4. Feature Importance plot.

+5. Permutation feature importance plots.